ipfs-inactive/docs/content/introduction/how-ipfs-works.md

 Once you know where your content is (ie, which peer or peers are storing the various blocks that make up the content you’re after), you use the DHT **again** to find the current location of those peers (_routing_).
 So, in order to get to content, you use libp2p to query the DHT twice.

-You’ve discovered your content, and you’ve found the current location(s) of that content — now you need to connect to that content (_exchange_). libp2p again to the rescue! _[Maybe something here about bootstrapping, Bitswap, or Graphsync.]_
+**TODO: —> this description of exchange might not be right, and we perhaps need something about bootstrapping, Bitswap, or Graphsync.** You’ve discovered your content, and you’ve found the current location(s) of that content — now you need to connect to that content (_exchange_). libp2p again to the rescue! _[Maybe something here about bootstrapping, Bitswap, or Graphsync.]_

 What makes the IPFS protocol especially useful for peer to peer connections is _connection multiplexing_.
 Traditionally, every service in a system would open a different connection to remotely communicate with other services of the same kind.
 Using IPFS, you open just one connection, and you multiplex everything on that.
 For everything your peers have to talk to each other about, you send a little bit of each thing, and the other end knows how to sort those chunks where they belong.